VikasVMani/pli/pli.md

     DECLARE fileIn FILE RECORD INPUT;

-instruction:  Declare a structure with union
+instruction:  Declare a structure with union in PL/1.

 input: